Get Tech Tips

-This is a quick, real-life diagnosis/find by Kalos Services senior commercial HVAC/R tech Eric Mele
+This article is a quick, real-life diagnosis/find by Kalos Services senior commercial HVAC/R tech Eric Mele.

 Improper Defrost Timer installation

 While servicing this display cooler for an unrelated problem, I noticed the defrost timer installed in a way that will almost certainly cause early compressor failure.

 Because this is a cooler (not a freezer), it is set to defrost by simply shutting off the compressor four times per day while still running the evaporator fans.
-If you look at the timer you will see that the little pins are flipped four times per 24 hr period.
+If you look at the timer, you will see that the little pins are flipped four times per 24-hour period.

 If you are not familiar with remote coolers and freezers, they are designed to pump down into the condenser/receiver at the end of each cooling cycle by closing a liquid line solenoid and shutting off via low-pressure control.
-The reason for this is because the areas they control are kept so cold a good amount of liquid refrigerant would migrate to the evaporator in the off cycle.
+That is because the areas they control are kept so cold that a good amount of liquid refrigerant would migrate to the evaporator in the off cycle.

-The timer was installed at the condensing unit and would stop the condensing unit/compressor from running during the defrost event, but would not cause the unit to pump down during defrost.
+The timer was installed at the condensing unit and would stop the condensing unit/compressor from running during the defrost event, but it would not cause the unit to pump down during defrost.
 This will likely cause a flooded start at the end of each defrost when the liquid refrigerant rushes into the compressor on startup.